Shmuel Zylber-Margolis

 Personal Life

-Szmul Zelman married Frajda Rojza Temkin.
+Szmul Selman married Frajda Rojza Temkin.

-From the children we are aware of, Reb Shmuel had Naftoli Tzvi Zylber-Margolis, Sender Zylber, & Szajna Zylber (2/21/1849 in Warsaw), Zelda Matla Zylber (8/19/1850 in Warsaw).
-Sadly Zelda past at the young age of 14 on June 10,1864.
+From his children we are aware of, Reb Shmuel had a son Naftoli Tzvi Zylber-Margolis, Sender Zylber, & Szajna Zylber (2/21/1849 in Warsaw), Zelda Matla Zylber (8/19/1850 in Warsaw).
+Sadly, Zelda passed at the young age of 14 on June 10, 1864.

-Shmuel Zalman cherished Seforim and would even purchase them at a high cost, something that was not common in those days.
-While living in Warsaw, he served as a Rov in Nadarzyn, a small Jewish community with roots going back to the first half of the 16th century, just on the outskirts of Warsaw.
+While living in Warsaw, he served as a Rov in Nadarzyn, a small Jewish community on the outskirts of Warsaw with roots dating back to the first half of the 16th century.

 In 1873, the Rov of Zamosc, Reb Moshe Vohl, passed away, and Reb Shmuel Zalman succeeded him as the Rabbi.
-Zamosc was known as vibrant Jewish community.
+Zamosc was known as a vibrant Jewish community.
 His impact was notably felt through his dedicated efforts in restoring the Mikvah, as documented in contemporary Jewish newspapers (see below).

 Upon his departure from Zamosc, Reb Shmuel assumed the esteemed position of Rabbi in Warsaw, a role that further underscored his influence within the broader Jewish community.
+His name appears on a letter supporting an Esrog dealer who had been in the business for many years.

 Zamosc and The Mikvah